15 Best LinkedIn CRM Tools for 2026

 - LinkedIn → email/calls → deals → You need strong pipeline tracking and follow-up execution.

-- LinkedIn-first, relationship-heavy → You need notes, tags, and long-term context, not rigid stages.
+- LinkedIn-first, relationship-heavy → You need notes, tags, and long-term context more than rigid stages.

 - Sales Navigator-led outbound → You need LinkedIn context embedded directly into CRM records.